 Due to increasing tendency for trade agreements to cover services as well as goods and the need for statistics to support implementation of these agreements, it was decided to include data on imports of services in the publication.
-The data on trade in services that takes place between residents and non-residents is compiled according to the definitions and classification of the 6th Manual of Balance of Payments (BPM6) of IMF.
+The data on trade in services that takes place between residents and non-residents is compiled according to the definitions and classification of the Balance of Payments and International Investment Position 6th edition (BPM6).
 The classification provides a coherent structure of the services sector, which facilitates analytical studies, and bilateral comparisons of particular components or overall transactions in the sector.
 BPM6 classification of services sector has the following 12 standard components: